Aletta Jacobs: Early life and education (1854–1879)

 On 20 April 1871, Jacobs entered university, recognizing that other women's ability to pursue education would depend on her performance.
-When within months, news reached Jacobs' father that Thorbecke was mortally ill, Abraham insisted that his daughter be allowed to register without probation.
+When, within months, news reached Jacobs's father that Thorbecke was mortally ill, Abraham insisted that his daughter be allowed to register without probation.
 On 30 May 1872, shortly after Thorbecke's death, Jacobs received the official notification of her admittance as a medical student.
 Despite periods of illness, she passed the preliminary part of her licensing examination on 12 April 1877 and the final test on 3 April 1878.
 Obtaining her state license to operate as a general practitioner in 1878, she began work on her doctoral thesis, Over localisatie van physiologische en pathologische verschijnselen in de groote hersenen (On the Localization of Physiological and Pathological Symptoms in the Cerebrum).
 At the time, the brain had not been studied much and brain physiology was an unusual choice for a dissertation.
 Graduating on 8 March 1879, Jacobs was the first woman to attend a Dutch university, as well as the first Dutch woman to receive a medical degree in the country, and the first to obtain a medical doctorate.